Ukraine applies to join EU as first round of talks with Russia ends

-Russian and Ukrainian officials held their meeting on Day Five of the war under the shadow of Putin’s nuclear threats, and with Moscow’s invasion of Ukraine running into unexpectedly fierce resistance and Western sanctions beginning to wreak havoc on the economy at home.
+A top Putin aide and head of the Russian delegation, Vladimir Medinsky, said that the talks lasted nearly five hours and that the envoys “found certain points on which common positions could be foreseen.”
+He said they agreed to continue the discussions in the coming days.

-A top Zelenskyy adviser, Mykhailo Podolyak, said the the talks, held near the Ukraine-Belarus border, were focused on a possible cease-fire and that a second round could take place “in the near future.”
+As the talks wrapped up, several blasts could be heard in Kyiv, though few details were immediately known.
+Russian troops, who are attacking Ukraine on multiple fronts, have been advancing slowly on the capital city of 3 nearly million people.

-A top Putin aide and head of the Russian delegation, Vladimir Medinsky, said that the discussions lasted nearly five hours and that the envoys “found certain points on which common positions could be foreseen.”
-He said they agreed to continue the talks in the coming days.
+On Monday, a 17-mile (25-kilometer) convoy consisting of hundreds of armored vehicles, tanks, artillery and support vehicles was just 17 miles (25 kilometers) from the center of Kyiv, according to satellite imagery from the Maxar company.

-As the discussions wrapped up, several blasts could be heard in Kyiv, though no details were immediately known.
-Russian troops, who are attacking Ukraine on multiple fronts, were advancing slowly on the capital city of 3 nearly million people and were about 25 kilometers (15 miles) from the city center, according to a senior U.S. defense official who spoke on condition of anonymity to discuss military assessments.
+The images also captured signs of fighting outside Kyiv, including destroyed vehicles and a damaged bridge.

-Messages aimed at the advancing Russian soldiers popped up on billboards, bus stops and electronic traffic signs across Kyiv.
+Messages aimed at the advancing Russian soldiers popped up on billboards, bus stops and electronic traffic signs across the capital.
 Some used profanity to encourage Russians to leave.
 Others appealed to their humanity.

 “Russian soldier — Stop!
 Remember your family.
 Go home with a clean conscience,” one read.